Bishop Ian Ramsey Church of England Primary School

 Key Information

 Our arrival time each morning is between 8.45 - 9.00am and we leave at 3.15.
-Reception children can be dropped off at the tunnel entrance and picked up at the reception gate.
+Reception children can be dropped off at the far entrance in the EYFS yard (Nursery door) and picked up at the reception gate.

 Bringing things in from home